seed-labs/project-guide/CONTRIBUTING.md

 - **Translation**.
 Translating the SEED labs to other languages.

 - **Website**.
 Maintaining the website, designing artwork (e.g. icons) for each lab.

+- **Training and support**.
+Training instructors and provide support to help instructors around the world.

+- **Fund raising**.
+Raising fund to cover the operation cost.

 ## How to Contribute